GaloyMoney/dev.galoy.io/docs/products/a-public-api.md

 ### Authentication

-To get a new JWT:
+To get a new auth token:

 1. Use `userRequestAuthCode` to receive an auth code via SMS
 2. Call `userLogin` using the same phone number and auth code

-All other methods require a valid JWT set in the header as a bearer token - `Authorization: Bearer`
+All other methods require a valid auth token set in the header as a bearer token - `Authorization: Bearer`

 ### Curl requests
 #### userRequestAuthCode